wickwirew/PureSQL/README.md

 </p>

 # Overview
-Otter is a pure Swift SQL compiler that allow developers to write plain compile time safe SQL.
+Otter is a pure Swift SQL compiler that allow developers to simply write plain SQL with compile time safety.
+If your database schema changes, you will get compile time errors for the places that need to be fixed.
+It just doesn't generate the code to talk to SQLite, but rather your entire data layer in a testable flexible manner.
+No more writing mocks or wrappers.
+Just pass in the query.

 - [Installation](#installation)
 - [Macros](#or-use-the-swift-macro)